awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interact-with-client-devices-in-components.md

 + Relay MQTT messages from client devices to local publish/subscribe\.
 + Relay MQTT messages from local publish/subscribe to client devices\.

-You can also interact with client device shadows in Greengrass components\.
-For more information, see [Sync and interact with client device shadows](work-with-client-device-shadows.md)\.

 **Topics**
 + [Configure and deploy the MQTT bridge component](#deploy-mqtt-bridge-pubsub)
 + [Receive MQTT messages from client devices](#receive-client-device-messages)